top of page

 Habitat: Greenspaces and greener neighborhoods throughout Philadelphia

-Description: Brown bird with brown streaks on breast with a dark spot in the middle of the breast, also thick stripes coming down from beak like long moustache
+Description: Brown bird with brown streaks on the breast with a dark spot in the middle of the breast, also thick stripes coming down from beak-like long mustache

 junco_edited.jpg